-Exemption Amount: Multiply the number of exemptions in the box by
+Exemption Amount: Multiply the number of exemptions in the box by \$4,000.

-However, if line 3 is more than \$192,700 see the Exemption Worksheet on page i (back of the front cover) to compute your exemption amount.
+However, if line 3 is more than \$199,000 see the Exemption Worksheet on page i (back of the front cover) to compute your exemption amount.

-NOTE: If someone else can claim you on their return, your exemption amount is
+NOTE: If someone else can claim you on their return, your exemption amount is zero.

 Line 7 - Rhode Island Taxable Income: Subtract line 6 from line 5.
+If zero or less, enter zero.